 Refinancing with SoFi

-When a borrower works with their student loan servicer, they can take advantage of free tools that might help them pay back their student loans easier.
+When a borrower works with their student loan servicer, they can take advantage of free tools that might help them pay back their student loans quicker.

 But, for some student loan borrowers, the existing interest rates and repayment plans offered by a servicer might not be the best fit.